looooongChen/tfAugmentor/README.md

-still under construction, coming soon
 # tfAugmentor
 An image augmentation library for tensorflow.
-All operations are implemented as pure tensorflow graph operations.
-Thus, tfAugmentor can be easily combined with any tensorflow graph, such as tf.Data, for on-the-fly data augmentation.
-Of cousrse, you can also use it off-line to generate your augmented dataset.
+The libray is designed to be easily used with tf.data.Dataset.
+The augmentor accepts tf.data.Dataset object or a nested tuple of numpy array.

+## new features
+- support tf 2.x
+- API change for easier use, can directly process tf.data.Dataset object

 ## Installation
 tfAugmentor is written in Python and can be easily installed via: